Harry Brünjes: Career

+Brünjes worked as a junior doctor in the Casualty department of the Royal Sussex County Hospital in Brighton and was on duty on the night of the Grand Hotel IRA bomb blast in 1984.

-Brünjes joined the Rottingdean practice in East Sussex in 1985.
+He joined the Rottingdean General Practiotioner practice in East Sussex in 1985.
 He became a senior partner after five years.

-In 1984 Brunjes was one of the junior hospital doctors in Casualty in the Royal Sussex County Hospital, Brighton on the night of the Grand Hotel IRA bomb blast.

 In 1995, Brünjes founded what would become Premier Medical Group after working in the NHS for 14 years.
 He founded Premier after noticing an increasingly large number of patients willing to pay for private healthcare.
 The practice started in a small office on Harley Street and took on the Premier Medical name in 1996.
-Brünjes started hiring additional doctors into is practice the same year.
+Brünjes started hiring additional doctors into his practice the same year.
 Premier continued to expand operations as sales grew.
 Speaking of the time Brünjes said, "It was a stretch financially.
 I took out loans with the banks and had my house on the line."
 In 2003, Jason Powell, head of innovation for Bupa, joined Premier as CEO.
 Brünjes worked with Powell to develop a strategy for further expansion through acquisitions instead of focusing on organic growth.

 Many of Premier's smaller acquisitions were funded via cash flow.
 In 2008, Brünjes led Premier's acquisition of Medico-Legal Reporting, a rival firm, with financing from the investment bank Nomura.
 Under his leadership the firm expanded to run 220 clinics across the United Kingdom.
 The business was sold in 2010 to Capita for £60 million; Brünjes remained as non-executive chairman after the sale.

 After the sale of Premier, Brünjes started work on other business opportunities including real estate.
 Prior to the sale of Premier, he had already spent 13 years restoring a listed manor house; he sold the house to comedian Steve Coogan for £2.4 million.
 In 2011, Brünjes established Woodsta, a venture capital fund specialising in healthcare.
 Woodsta acquired Dr Newman's Clinic, which specialises in treating thread veins.
 Brünjes immediately moved to expand Dr Newman's across the United Kingdom.
 Brünjes has expressed interest in investing in obesity and elderly care related ventures.

 Brünjes bought a controlling share of Premier Medical back from Capita in 2016.
 Capita retained some equity in Premier but has no operational control.
 Brünjes is working to expand the firm with a particular emphasis on the personal injury market.

 Since 2015 Brunjes has been Chairman of WARP, a medical software technology company.

 In recent years Brunjes has performed in a docudrama 'Dial Medicine for Murder'.
 This has involved two seasons at The Gilded Balloon at the Edinburgh Festival and a national tour.

 Brünjes is a regular writer, broadcaster, and lecturer.